-The evidence, according to the CDC, shows that its program can help people cut their risk of developing type 2 diabetes in half.
-In a research study it conducted, making modest lifestyle changes reduced the risk of developing type 2 diabetes by 58 percent in people with prediabetes and 71 percent in people over 60.
+The evidence, according to the CDC research, shows that its program can help people cut their risk of developing type 2 diabetes in half.
+One study showed that making modest lifestyle changes reduces the risk of developing type 2 diabetes by 58 percent in people with prediabetes and 71 percent in people over 60.

 The CDC website lists several organizations in Maine that are now offering the Diabetes Prevention Program.
 Participants must be 18 or older, overweight and have prediabetes or be considered at high risk.
 If you’re interested, contact the individual programs for more information.
 Many insurances companies provide coverage — through the Communities Transforming initiative, Pen Bay’s program currently offers modest scholarships for those who can’t afford the program.
 They’ll be starting another year-long session in January.

 Eileen says the most important message she wants to leave with people is that they can prevent or delay type 2 diabetes with just modest lifestyle changes.
 “Diet plus exercise and weight loss,” she says.
 “Put them all together and they’re powerful, but even alone, each one has its own benefit.
 It’s just unbelievable what lifestyle can do.”

 American Diabetes Association